-- SMOKE consists of very small organic particles, liquid droplets, and gases such as CO, CO2, and other volatile organic compounds, such as formaldehyde and acrolein.
-The actual content of smoke depends upon the fuel source. - HEALTH EFFECTS OF SMOKE: Symptoms from smoke inhalation can include chest tightness, shortness of breath, wheezing, coughing, respiratory tract and eye burning, chest pain, dizziness or lightheadedness, and other symptoms.
+- SMOKE consists of very small particles, liquid droplets, and gases such as carbon monoxide, carbon dioxide, and other volatile organic compounds such as formaldehyde and acrolein.
+The actual contents of smoke depends on the substance that is burning. - HEALTH EFFECTS OF SMOKE: Symptoms from smoke inhalation can include chest tightness, shortness of breath, wheezing, coughing, respiratory tract and eye burning, chest pain, dizziness or lightheadedness, and other symptoms.
 Asthma symptoms may flare up.
-The risk of developing cancer from short-term exposures to smoke is vanishingly small.
+The risk of developing cancer from short-term exposures to smoke is very small.